frcteam7694/wtfrule/README.md

 # wtfrule
- Firefox extension that adds a hover menu to quickly look up rules
+ Firefox extension that adds a tooltip to quickly look up rules on ChiefDelphi